davidfowl/DocsStaging/aspnet/SystemWebToAspNetCore.md

 }
 ```

-Here's an image of the response headers:
+Here's are the response headers:

 | **Key**  | **Value**   |
 |---|---|